 - Difficulty breathing

 In some cases, bird flu can cause serious complications and death.
 As with seasonal flu, some people are at higher risk for serious illness.
-They include pregnant women, people with weakened immune systems, and seniors aged 65 and older.
+They include pregnant women, people with weakened immune systems, and adults 65 and older.

 Treatment with antiviral medicines may make the illness less severe.
 They may also help prevent the flu in people who were exposed to it.
 There is currently no vaccine available to the public.
 The government does have a supply of a vaccine for one type of H5N1 bird flu virus and could distribute it if there was an outbreak that spread easily from person to person.